AD2000X/sentiment-analysis/README.md

 # Writing Style Differences between Jane Austen and Charles Dickens

-Follow the passion to Sentiment Analysis in NLP, we conduct our first sentiment project as our first assignment in study.
+Follow the passion to Sentiment Analysis in NLP, we conduct our first sentiment analysis project as our first assignment in study.

 ## PART 1